modmail-dev/patreon-hosted-modmail-setup-guide/transfer.md

 ![Config Example](https://i.imgur.com/lXIaNzx.png)

-If your bot is still running, navigate to the **Resources** tab, click on the pencil icon, turn off the worker switch, and press **confirm**.
+If your bot is still running, navigate to the **Resources** tab.
+Click on the pencil icon, turn off the worker switch, and press **confirm**.
 Otherwise, your bot may send duplicate messages.

 ![Turn off worker](https://i.imgur.com/GpwnwSB.gif)